LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Evaluation

-Due to inherent randomness in LLMs even when setting temperature to 0, we ran each strategy three times on the conversations, then judged each of those runs.
-The resulting scores and costs are averaged.

-\paragraph{Results.} The results of our experiments are shown in Fig.~\ref{fig:context_experiment_results}.
-We examine the total cost of each context strategy, their quality relative to the k=5 strategy, and the overhead in time to generate the full response when using SmartContext.
-The experiment shows SmartContext combined with k=1 or k=5 can reduce costs by 30-50\% while outperforming a no-context response.
-The quality of SmartContext is similar whether k=1 or k=5, suggesting most of the quality difference is from using or not using previous messages, not the quantity that may be used.
-SmartContext also has higher quality than no-context, particularly in the tail 20\% of queries.
-This follows from our intuition that only some queries require the context, and SmartContext identifies those.
-This validates our use of SmartContext to balance low-cost and high performance - only slightly reducing performance for large benefits in cost.
+\textit{Results.} The results of our experiments for cost, quality, and time are shown in Fig.~\ref{fig:context_experiment_results}.
+Results show SmartContext combined with $k=1$ or $k=5$ can reduce costs by 30-50\% while being higher quality than the no-context response.
+Quality is similar whether $k=1$ or $k=5$, suggesting most of the quality difference improvement is present with just one message in the context.
+SmartContext quality is particularly higher than no-context in the tail 20\% of queries, following from our intuition that only some queries require the context.
+This shows how SmartContext only slightly reduces quality for large benefits in cost-savings.

-As expected, the cost of not including any context is the lowest, which is normalized to 1.0 in Fig.~\ref{subfig:context_cost}.
-The SmartContext strategy combined with k=1 is a nearly 30\% reduction in cost compared to not using SmartContext.
-When k=5 the SmartContext is even more beneficial, with an over 50\% reduction.
-This is not surprising because the additional cost of including context is higher when k=5, more previous messages are included in the input tokens.